ast-grep/ast-grep.github.io/website/guide/rule-config/relational-rule.md

   pattern: function test($$$) { $$$ }
 ```

 Note the `stopBy` rule is inclusive.
-So when both `stopBy` rule and relational rule hit, the node is considered as a match.
+So when both `stopBy` rule and relational rule hit a node, the node is considered as a match.

 ### `field`
 Sometimes it is useful to specify the node by its field.
-Suppose we want to find a JavaScript object property with the key `prototype` (an outdated practice we should avoid).
+Suppose we want to find a JavaScript object property with the key `prototype`, an outdated practice that we should avoid.

 ```yaml
 kind: pair # key-value pair in JS